bookofproofs/bookofproofs.github.io/_sources/history/20th-century/young-laurence.md

 * The book also tells us a great deal about the way Young himself approached mathematics.
 * Of course to read original sources requires a great knowledge of languages and this Young certainly possessed.
 * After he retired, Young taught students at the University of Campinas in Brazil for many years.
-* His wife Elizabeth died in 1995 and Young died of cancer five years later.

 Born 14 July 1905, Göttingen, Germany.
 Died 24 December 2000, Madison, Wisconsin, USA.